MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 getDynamicPropertyTotalByteCount(): number
 `

 Returns the total size, in bytes, of all the dynamic properties that are currently stored for this entity.
+This includes the size of both the key and the value.
 This can be useful for diagnosing performance warning signs - if, for example, an entity has many megabytes of associated dynamic properties, it may be slow to load on various devices.

 #### **Returns** *number*